GLOBAL MARKETS-Shares slip, dollar dominates as recession fears rise

 By Herbert Lash and Lawrence White

-NEW YORK/LONDON, Aug 22 (Reuters) - U.S. and European shares slumped and the dollar surged on Monday as fears mounted that central bank efforts to tame rising consumer prices with inflation-busting interest-rate hikes will weaken the global economy and possibly spark a recession.
+NEW YORK/LONDON, Aug 22 (Reuters) - U.S. and European shares tanked and the dollar surged on Monday as fears mounted that central bank efforts to tame rising consumer prices with inflation-busting interest-rate hikes will weaken the global economy and lead to a recession.

-The benchmark European STOXX index .STOXX fell 1.02% to its lowest in almost four weeks after Russia's Gazprom GAZP.MM said it would halt natural gas supplies to Europe for three days at the end of August.
+The three major Wall Street indexes plunged about 2% each as the benchmark European STOXX index .STOXX closed down 1% after Russia's Gazprom GAZP.MM said it would halt natural gas supplies to Europe for three days at the end of the month.

-Fresh disruption to energy supplies in Europe further raised concerns about the continent's economic outlook following hawkish signals from European Central Bank policymakers.
+Oil initially fell 4% as traders worried a slowdown would dent demand.
+The latest disruption to energy supplies in Europe heightened concerns about the continent's economic outlook after hawkish signals from European Central Bank policymakers.
 Russian natural gas supplies to Europe are down around 75% year on year.

-Wall Street's three major indexes were around 1.5-2% lower as the market turned more apprehensive about remarks at week's end from Federal Reserve Chair Jerome Powell in Jackson Hole, Wyoming, when he will discuss the Fed's mission to keep inflation low.
+The inversion of the yield curve on U.S. Treasuries widened - a recession signal - as the market braced for remarks on Friday from Federal Reserve Chair Jerome Powell, who will discuss the Fed's mission to keep inflation low at Jackson Hole, Wyoming.

-The dollar strengthened, knocking the euro EUR= below parity at 0.9973 and pushing the Canadian dollar CAD= to breach 1.30 against the greenback.
-The strong dollar led gold prices to fall 1% to their lowest level in nearly four weeks.
+The dollar strengthened, knocking the euro EUR= below parity at 0.9932 and pushing the Canadian dollar CAD= to breach 1.30 against the greenback.
+The dollar rally led gold prices to fall to their lowest level in nearly four weeks.

 "Ahead of Jackson Hole the dollar is going to remain relatively firm, even though it's overextended," said Marc Chandler, chief market strategist at Bannockburn Global Forex.

-Fed funds futures are now pricing in a 52.5% chance of a 75 basis point hike by the Fed in September, instead of the greater probability of a smaller 50 basis point hike.
+Fed funds futures are now pricing in a 54.5% chance of a 75 basis point hike by the Fed in September, instead of the greater probability of a smaller 50 basis point hike as were the market's expectations going into the weekend.
 FEDWATCH

-A Reuters poll of economists forecast the Fed will raise rates by 50 basis points in September, with the risks skewed towards a higher peak.
+A Reuters poll of economists taken Aug.
+16-19 forecast the Fed will raise rates by 50 basis points in September, with the risks skewed towards a higher peak.

-"The inverted yield curve is signaling a massive 'recession' is upon us," said Tom di Galoma, managing director at Seaport Global Holdings, in a note to investros.
-"Yield curve inversions are great predictors of recessions," he said.
+"The inverted yield curve is signaling a massive 'recession' is upon us," said Tom di Galoma, managing director at Seaport Global Holdings, in a note to investors.
+"Yield curve inversions are great predictors of recessions."

-All 11 of the major S&P 500 sectors slid, with rate-sensitive information technology .SPLRCT, consumer discretionary .SPLRCT and communication services .SPLRCL stocks the top three decliners, down more than 2% each.
+All 11 of the major S&P 500 sectors slid, with rate-sensitive information technology .SPLRCT, consumer discretionary .SPLRCT and communication services .SPLRCL stocks the top three decliners, down close to 3% each.

+Declining shares outnumbered those advancing by more than 5:1 on the New York Stock Exchange.

 One exception to the tightening trend is China, where the central bank trimmed some key lending rates by between 5 and 15 basis points on Monday in a bid to support a slowing economy and a stressed housing sector.